July 2, 2018 – Duvall Homes has provided residential supportive care and day training

 services that empowers people who live with a developmental disability since 1945.

-Today, and every day, we celebrate the families and guardians, the direct support professionals and trained specialists, and our community of volunteers and sponsors, who together make up a team that defines The Duvall Difference.
+Today, and every day, we celebrate our families and guardians, direct support professionals and trained specialists, and our community of volunteers and sponsors, who together make up a team that defines The Duvall Difference.
 Because of you, we’re able to empower others to learn new skills and to earn a paycheck.
 Because of you, we can make a difference and an impact on the life of others in our care.

 In the coming weeks and months, please join us in sharing inspiring expressions of The Duvall Difference.
 Your stories help families to plan ahead and others to get involved.